![]() |

 Acropora kimbeensis

 Grows like a fine branching stag horn, this coral has developed fantastic green tips with a base color ether purple or blue depending on the direction you look at it from.
 Picture taken under 14K lighting.
-Click on the picture or hyperlink above to
+Click on the picture or

 ![]() |